-Coping with anxiety in a crisis can be very challenging and stressful.
+Coping when anxiety takes over in a crisis can be very challenging and stressful.
 We spoke with Charles Sturt University’s Dr Gene Hodgins, who helped explained what anxiety is and shared his top tips for staying well.

 What exactly is anxiety?